FreeProving/free-compiler/doc/ProvingQuickCheckProperties.md

 In order to pass boolean values to such arguments (`Bool` has a `Testable` instance), the `property` function from `Testable` is exposed for `Bool`.

  - `property :: Bool -> Property`
-   Converts a boolean value to a property that is satisfied if and only if the value is `True` and does not have an effect.
+   Converts a boolean value to a property that is satisfied if and only if the value is `True`.
-   `property b` corresponds to `b = True_ Shape Pos` in Coq.
+   If the computation of the boolean value has an effect, the meaning of the property depends on the chosen effect handler.

  - `(==>) :: Bool -> Property -> Property`
    Creates an implication in Coq (i.e., `->`).
-   The premise of the implication is that the boolean value is `True` and does not have an effect (like `property`).
+   The premise of the implication is that the boolean value is `True` (like `property`).
-   The conclusion is that the second argument is a pure (i.e., effect free) computation of a property that holds.
+   The conclusion is that the property derived from the second argument holds.
+   If the computation of the premise or conclusion has an effect, their meaning depends on the chosen effect handler.
+   Effects in the premise are handled independently of effects in the conclusion.

  - `(===) :: a -> a -> Property`
-   Creates a property that tests whether the given arguments are structurally equal (i.e., `=` in Coq).
+   Creates a property that tests whether the results of handling the given arguments are structurally equal (i.e., `=` in Coq).
-   If the arguments have effects, it must be the same one.
    Since we do not require an `Eq` instance, you can even compare functions.

  - `(=/=) :: a -> a -> Property`